Ashfaqur4988/react-ecommerce-backEnd/README.md

 install express-cookies
-send cookie in response helps us to save the cookie and in the consequent requests we can send it res.cookie('jwt', token, { expires: new Date(Date.now() + 900000), httpOnly: true }) -> jwt, then token (the one we created) and the expiry after how much time (in milliseconds)
+send cookie in response helps us to save the cookie and in the consequent requests we can send it res.cookie('jwt', token, { expires: new Date(Date.now() + 900000), httpOnly: true }) -> jwt, then token (the one we created) and the expiry after how much time (in milliseconds) to see if the cookie is set, check set-cookie

+TO BYPASS THE CORS ISSUE IN DEV SERVER: just put the token in the token variable of cookieExtractor function

 pasting the above code in login, createUser (these two are the only gateway to enter the app)